-The scheduling constraints set the maximum mining capacity at 32 Mt/year and the maximum process capacity at 10 kt/day.
-The production schedule results in a life of mine ("LOM") of 12 years.
-The mine will require two years of pre-production before the start of operations in the processing plant.
+The scheduling constraints set the maximum mining capacity at 36 Mt/a and the maximum process capacity at 10 kt/d.
+The production schedule results in a LOM of 12 years.
+The mine will require three years of pre-production before the start of operations in the processing plant.